Alexhb61/Matrix_Algorithms/linear_equations/sparse_eigenmethods.md

 Thats the probability of a false negative from the normalization constant step.)
 ### Analysis:
 Finding k spanning n-dimensional vectors of an eigenspace can be done in O(knsC) time when the matrix is s-sparse where C is a stability constant.

+## Reduction Alternatives:
+The second alternative reduction is from nullspace to power iteration (one of many pre-existing methods).
+The downside to this path of finding eigenpairs is that it does not seem to be able to find multiple eigenvectors in good parallel time.
+Apply Power iteration to (N^2I - ATA) where N is a bound on the 2-norm of A.

 # Conclusion:
-An n by n s-sparse matrix can have all of its eigenpairs approximately found in O(sn^2(C + b+log(nKP)) time where K is the matrix condition number and P is the other condition number, b is the precision you want eigenvalues with, and C is a yet to bound stability constant.
+An n by n s-sparse matrix can have all of its eigenpairs approximately found in O(sn^2(C + b+log(nKP)) time where K is the matrix condition number and P is the other condition number, b is the precision you want eigenvalues with, and C is a yet to bound stability constant which should effect the number of iterations of the eigenvector step.

+## Off Hand Remarks:
+If the second method converges quickly, it might be of independent interest as a sparse solver.